mdevilliers/redishappy/readme.md

 Logs to file in /var/log/redishappy-haproxy

-Warnings, Errors got to syslog
+Warnings, Errors go to syslog

 ### Configuration